April 24, 1704 – The first regular newspaper in British Colonial America, The Boston News-Letter, was published in Boston, Mass.

 April 24, 1844 - Alabama author Clifford Lanier was born in Griffin, Ga.

-April 24, 1861 – The Conecuh Guards mustered at Sparta, Ala. were presented a flag from the ladies of the community at the Sparta Depot before departing for Lynchburg, Va.
+April 24, 1861 – The Conecuh Guards mustered at Sparta, Ala. and were presented a flag from the ladies of the community at the Sparta Depot before departing for Lynchburg, Va.

 April 24, 1862 - Seventeen ships under the command of Union Admiral David Farragut moved up the Mississippi River past two Confederate forts toward New Orleans.
 Only one ship was lost.